Who and what is

 “God hath given me,” said Leah, “my hire (Hebrew: sekhari)… and she called his name Issachar.”

-The tribe of Issachar, during the journey through the wilderness, along with Judah and Zebulun (Num.
-2:5), marched on the east of the tabernacle.
 This tribe contained 54,400 fighting men when the census was taken at Sinai.

-The prophetic blessing pronounced by Jacob on Issachar corresponds with that of Moses (Gen. 49:14-15; compare Deut.
-33:18-19).
+The prophetic blessing pronounced by Jacob on Issachar corresponds with that of Moses (Genesis 49:14-15; compare Deuteronomy 33:18-19).